sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 <Alert>Hey, this is important to know!</Alert>

-You can also change the color of the Alert by setting its `type`.
-You can choose between:
+You can change the color of the Alert by setting its `type` property to one of the following:

 `primary`, `secondary`, `success`, `danger`, `warning`, `info`, `light`, or`dark`